inex/ixp-manager-docs-md/docs/features/route-servers.md

 ## Configuration Generation Features

-This is [covered in the router documentation here](routers.md).
-Please review that to learn how to automatically generate route server configurations.
+Please [review the generic router documentation](routers.md) to learn how to automatically generate route server configurations.
 This section goes into a bit more specific detail on INEX's route server configuration (as shipped with IXP Manager) and why it's safe to use.

 The features of the route server configurations that IXP Manager generates include:

+* [RPKI support](rpki.md) when using the Bird v2 templates;
 * full prefix filtering based on IRRDB entries (can be disabled on a per member basis if required) - see [the IRRDB documentation here](irrdb.md);
 * full origin ASN filtering based on IRRDB entries (can be disabled on a per member basis if required);
 * in all cases, prefix filtering for IPv4 and v6 based on the IANA special purpose registries (also known as bogon lists);